 |Sources of additional information on the subject|

 In working with Sentence Structures, a key point the understanding that there are two very different places where you can modify Sentence Structures.
-Recall that each Tag you create in TMG is of one of many "Tag Types" it might be Birth, Marriage, Note, Will, or any of hundreds of others.
+Recall that each Tag you create in TMG is of one of many "Tag Types" it might be Birth, Marriage, Note, Will, or any of dozens of others.
 When you change Sentence Structures, you do it either:

 You would generally contemplate changes in Sentence Structures because you have found that the text created by the existing Sentence Structures are not satisfactory for some reason.
 It could be that you simply want to be able to include the Memo field in the output of a standard Tag Type that doesn't include it by default.
 Or perhaps you prefer that the description of a certain kind of event flow in a different way.
 It might be that the narrative for a particular person could be improved by rearranging the text.
 Or, perhaps, you have come across a type of event that is not a good fit in any existing Tag Type.
 Depending on the reason the proposed change, and the user's preferences, there are several ways to approach the changes:

 Some general considerations on using these tools:

 It is easy to get carried way with the excitement of creating new Tag Types or adding Roles to existing ones.
 I advise moderation, as I see little point in having dozens of Tag Types, or Roles, each of which is used only a time or two.
 Better, I think, to locally modify Sentences until you are sure you see a need for custom Tag Types or Roles.

 Experimenting with global changes to Sentences is relatively safe, at least until you start "polishing" the narratives of selected people, because you can simply change them again.
 Doing so is a good way to learn about how Sentence Structures work.